Offering 4 day and Custom Tours

 Snacks / Rest Stops

 A variety of healthy and nutritious foods will be available to you several times during the day to keep your body adequately fuelled and running in top condition.
 We recommend that you eat small amounts often throughout the day.
 You may choose from our large variety of rest stop foods at your will.
-Some common foods available include: Trail Mix, Fruit (dried and fresh), Assorted pastries, Crackers and cookies, (Fig newtons, wafer biscuits, rice crackers).
-We’ll also have some nutritional supplements such as bars, gels and vitamins by Hammer Nutrition to help you get through the day if regular food doesn’t quite do the trick for you.
+Some common foods available include: Trail Mix, Fruit (dried and fresh), Assorted pastries, Chocolate Pretzels, and more.
+We’ll also have some nutritional supplements such as Cliff bars and Kind Bars to help you get through the day if regular food doesn’t quite do the trick for you.

 Post Ride Snacks:

 After an awesome day out on your bike we know you’ll have some pretty gnarly cravings starting to set in.
 We’ll do our best to get you through till the evening meal with our post ride snacks.
-Some items supplied may include: Crisps, Pretzels, Pop, Chocolate milk, Cookies, Nuts + other comfort foods that we’ve found to be popular post ride.
+Some items supplied may include: Crisps, Pretzels, Pop and other comfort foods that we’ve found to be popular post ride.
 A selection of snacks from the mix used during the day will also be available.
 Alcoholic drinks are at your own cost upon arrival at the hotel / hostel and in most cases are available from the hotel / onsite bar or can be purchased before the tour and made available after the riding day.
 Certain location specific restrictions apply.

 A variety of sandwiches will be pre made by the tour guide or sourced from a local hotel restaurant along the route.
 These sandwiches will be available to you at anytime during the day.
-A selection of ingredients can also be made available to make your own sandwiches if what we supplied is not to your liking.
 The exact lunch menu is flexible and will likely be discussed in more detail with each individual once on the tour depending on your specific dietary requirements.

-Filtered water, Electrolyte mix to add to your water bottles if desired, Juice boxes and Pop.
+Our custom support trailer will carry a large tank of drinking water, Gatorade Powder (Orange and Lime) to add to your water bottles if desired, Juice boxes and Pop.

 Evening Meal (All Tours):

-For both hostel and hotel based tours we will have 3 course hot meals served to us at a restaurant, either at your hotel or a short drive down the road from the hostel.
+The evening meal will consist of a 3 course hot meal served to us at a restaurant, either at your hotel or a short drive down the road from the hostel (if you selected that package).
 Set menu, buffet or off the menu items can vary tour to tour.
 Usually the meal will include a soup or salad followed by the main meal, followed by a desert of some kind.
-Non alcoholic drinks will be included with the meal.
 Alcoholic drinks are at your own cost.

 Allergies, Specific Nutritional Requirements: